harness/developer-hub/docs/continuous-delivery/x-platform-cd-features/cd-steps/ticketing-systems/update-jira-issues-in-cd-stages.md

 ---
-title: Update Jira Issues in CD Stages
+title: Update Jira issues in CD stages
-description: Update Jira issues in the execution of a Pipeline.
+description: Update Jira issues in the execution of a pipeline.
 sidebar_position: 2
 ---